-One of the main challenges of developing a business web application is in the adaptation of business language into a set of rules that can be programmed.
+One of the main challenges of developing a business web application is the adaptation of business language into a set of rules that can be programmed.
 Economic concepts such as agents, resources or events are not easy to translate into software.
-Typically this challenge is battled using code-centric approach and, more recently, different model-centric solutions start to appear.
+Typically this challenge is battled using a code-centric approach and, more recently, different model-centric solutions start to appear.
 We believe we’ve improved the model-centric approach.

 Our approach takes the model-centric development and builds on it.
-By adding a rich business semantics layer on top of the model-centric approach, we re-imagined the way you model your applications and our results tell us that we’re in the right path.
+By adding a rich business semantics layer on top of the model-centric approach, we re-imagined the way you model your applications and our results tell us that we’re on the right path.
 Modelling with our platform is not only faster but more intuitive, and because it’s a no-code feature, it can easily be done by non-developers.

 To allow our users to easily develop their core elements without the need for code, we’ve developed a few economic elements that will serve specific purposes in your web applications:

 – Economic Resource: something scarce, has utility for economic agents, and is something users of business applications want to plan, monitor, and control.
 Examples of economic resources are products and services, money, raw materials, labour, tools, and services the enterprise uses;

 – Economic Agent: individual or organization capable of having control over economic resources, and transferring or receiving the control to or from other individuals or organizations.
 Examples of economic agents are customers, vendors, employees, and enterprises;